Super-Ingenuity (SPI)

 Thin-Wall Housing Validation

-Multi-face aluminum housing with fixture setup and CMM verification evidence
+Multi-face aluminum housing with CMM verification

 Multi-Face Housing Verification

-Small-diameter shaft sample with runout verification and straightness control evidence
+Small-diameter shaft runout verification

 In-Process Gaging